 Sixty percent of job seekers abandon applications due to slow or unwieldy hiring portals, according to Josh Bersin Company research (2025).
 That’s candidates you’ve already attracted - people interested enough to start applying - lost to friction before they even enter your pipeline.

-But application abandonment is just one leak.
-Here are the four biggest funnel leakage points and what drives them:
+But application abandonment is just one form of candidate drop-off.
+Here are the four biggest drop-off points in the hiring funnel and what drives them:

 Leakage Point 1: Application Completion